vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

 > 'VMware Aria Operations Generated', and 'VMware Aria Operations Manager Generated Properties' (and the metrics
 > and properties inside) are present on every object.

-For other languages, or using Python without the VMware Aria Operations Integration module, metrics and properties are returned as JSON inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](https://github.com/vmware/vmware-aria-operations-integration-sdk/blob/main/vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json).
+For other languages, or writing an adapter without an Integration SDK Library, metrics and properties are returned as JSON inside of objects, described in the [VMware Aria Operations Collector Framework OpenAPI Document](https://github.com/vmware/vmware-aria-operations-integration-sdk/blob/main/vmware_aria_operations_integration_sdk/api/vmware-aria-operations-collector-fwk2.json).